9 creative newspapers we loved in 2024

 "Charm and nostalgia are very important for our brand and newsprint brings both in buckets."

-"The format allowed us to really dig in deep and add richness to our customers' interaction with our new dishes," says designer Sam Sutton.
+"The format allowed us to really dig deep and add richness to our customers' interaction with our new dishes," says senior designer Sam Sutton.
 "We've had such good feedback and hope that this will be the first of many zines for us!"

 10,000 Interns Foundation's impact report

-The 10,000 Interns Foundation, which connects underrepresented talent with career opportunities, used our digital broadsheets to unveil their first Impact Report.
+The 10,000 Interns Foundation, which connects underrepresented talent with career opportunities, used our traditional broadsheets to unveil their first Impact Report.
 The large-scale format helped “bring the report to life” with visual storytelling, says their Head of Marketing, Rae Philip.

 "We've been tagged in a ton of social posts - all featuring the newspapers!"